 3. Dive With Sharks And Sea Turtles

 The scuba diving in the Cook Islands is among the best in the South Pacific.
 Book a spot with Patrick from Adventure Cook Islands and explore the underwater paradise.
-With excellent visibility and a healthy coral garden, you just have to be on the lookout for some curious reef sharks, hungry sea turtles and moray eel lurking out of nowhere.
-Thrill seekers can even crawl their way inside narrow lagoon channels, where lots of fish like to hang out and where surprises are everywhere.
+With excellent visibility and a healthy coral garden, you just have to be on the lookout for some curious reef sharks, hungry sea turtles, and moray eel lurking out of nowhere.
+Thrill-seekers can even crawl their way inside narrow lagoon channels, where lots of fish like to hang out and where surprises are everywhere.

 2. Relax On A Tropical Beach

 You’ll no doubt feel the urge to find that dream tropical beach you’ve been seeing in travel magazines.
-The good news is that there are plenty beautiful beaches in Rarotonga.
-From magical Muri Beach to the soft sand of Titikaveka Beach – you really don’t need to look very far to escape to your very own paradise for a few hours.
+The good news is that there are plenty of beautiful beaches in Rarotonga.
+From magical Muri Beach to the soft sand of Titikaveka Beach – you don’t need to look very far to escape to your very own paradise for a few hours.

 1. Attend An Island Night Show

 By far an evening you will never forget, don’t miss the opportunity to take part in an island night show.
-It’s a well-known fact that all Cook Islanders can sing, dance and play with fire.
+It’s a well-known fact that all Cook Islanders can sing, dance, and play with fire.
 All three skills are combined with a delicious buffet dinner in Rarotonga’s legendary island nights.
 Head to Te Vara Nui Village for an award-winning overwater spectacle that wouldn’t shame a Las Vegas show.
 A local mythical legend is acted out by professional dancers, showcasing the exotically rich culture of the Cook Islands.
 You’ll be pinching yourself in disbelief – “am I really seeing this?”

 Here are some sights and sounds from this thrilling and filling island night!